mysensors/NodeManager/README.md

 ### Reporting an issue or request an enhancement

-For reporting an issue, requesting support for a new sensor or any other kind of enhancement, please drop a message either on the project's main page (<https://www.mysensors.org/download/node-manager>) or directly on Github (<https://github.com/mysensors/NodeManager/issues>).
+For reporting an issue, requesting support for a new sensor or any other kind of enhancement, please drop a message either on the project's main page (<https://www.mysensors.org/download/node-manager>), on the MySensors Forum (<https://forum.mysensors.org/category/43/nodemanager>) or open an issue directly on Github (<https://github.com/mysensors/NodeManager/issues>).

 ### Contributing to the code